-MODERATOR: Ana Cristina Neves Head of International Relations, UMIC Gustavo Cardoso Researcher at Lisbon Internet and Networks Institute (LINI) and Centre for Research and Studies in Sociology (CIES), and Professor at ISCTE-Lisbon
+Moderator: Ana Cristina Neves, Head of International Relations, UMIC

+Gustavo Cardoso, Researcher at Lisbon Internet and Networks Institute (LINI) and Centre for Research and Studies in Sociology (CIES), and Professor at ISCTE-Lisbon University Institute

-Angus Cheong Director of the Macao Internet Project and of the ERS e-Research Lab, and Professor at University of Macao, China
+Angus Cheong, Director of the Macao Internet Project and of the ERS e-Research Lab, and Professor at University of Macao, China

-William Dutton Director of the Oxford Internet Institute, University of Oxford, United Kingdom
+William Dutton, Director of the Oxford Internet Institute, University of Oxford, United Kingdom

-Scott Ewing Swinburne University of Technology, Australia
+Scott Ewing, Swinburne University of Technology, Australia

-Sergio Godoy Chile Catholic University, Chile

-Indra de Lanerolle Media Observatory, University of Witwatersrand, South Africa
+Sergio Godoy, Chile Catholic University, Chile Indra de Lanerolle, Media Observatory, University of Witwatersrand, South Africa coming from several countries of all world continents.

-This session was organized with a very different format from the others, taking advantage of the Forum having been arranged back-to-back with the World Internet Project (WIP) annual meeting which gathered experts on Internet use coming from several countries of all world continents.
 As social networks are a fairly recent development, it was found more useful to look at them from the perspective of researchers from different points in the world (literally from all world continents) than from Portugal only.